CalifaxYT/PersonalWS/_posts/020-06-30-minecraft-startup-scripts.markdown

                                  /_/   /_/                             /____/
 ```

 This codeblock shows the script itself.
-If you do not have any  [BATCH](https://en.wikipedia.org/wiki/Batch_file "Batch file on Wikipedia")  knowledge you should
+If you do not have any  BATCH  knowledge you should
 only edit the configurable variables between  ``REM ## START OF CONFIGURABLE VARIABLES``  and  ``REM ## END OF CONFIGURABLE VARIABLES`` .
-Otherwise, yo uare free to edit and
+Otherwise, you are free to edit and
-redistribute my work, but only under the  [Mozilla Public License](https://en.wikipedia.org/wiki/Mozilla_Public_License "Mozilla Public License on Wikipedia").
+redistribute my work, but only under the Mozilla Public License.
 ```batch
 @echo off
 REM ## START OF CONFIGURABLE VARIABLES - DO NOT LEAVE ANY OF THEM EMPTY